MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-support.md

 1. To report a security vulnerability, go to [https://msrc.**microsoft**.com/create-**report**](https://msrc.microsoft.com/create-report).
 2. To send a suggestion, go to **User Voice**.
-3. To add documentation feedback, select **Feeback** on the document page.
+3. To add documentation feedback, select **Feedback** on the document page.

 ## Not included in the preview